Judicial officers of the Republic of Singapore

-The judicial officers of the Republic of Singapore work in the Supreme Court and the State Courts (known up to 6 March 2014 as the Subordinate Courts) to hear and determine disputes between litigants in civil cases and, in criminal matters, to determine the liability of accused persons and their sentences if they are convicted.
+The judicial officers of the Republic of Singapore serve in the Supreme Court, the Family Justice Courts, and the State Courts (known up to 6 March 2014 as the Subordinate Courts).
+They hear and determine disputes between litigants in civil cases and, in criminal matters, to determine the liability of accused persons and their sentences if they are convicted.

-In the Supreme Court, the current senior judicial officers are the Chief Justice Sundaresh Menon, who is also the President of the Court of Appeal; the Judge of Appeal Justice Andrew Phang Boon Leong who is also the Vice-President; the Judge of Appeal Justices Judith Prakash, Tay Yong Kwang and Steven Chong; and the judges and judicial commissioners of the High Court.
-The other judicial officers are the Registrar of the Supreme Court, the Deputy Registrar, the Senior Assistant Registrars and the Assistant Registrars.
+In the Supreme Court of Singapore, the current senior judicial officers comprise the Chief Justice, the Justices of the Court of Appeal, the Judges of the Appellate Division, the Judges of the High Court, Senior Judges, Judicial Commissioners and International Judges.
+The other judicial officers include the Registrar of the Supreme Court, the Deputy Registrar, Senior Assistant Registrars and Assistant Registrars.

-The State Courts are headed by the Presiding Judge of the State Courts, and the senior judicial officers are the Deputy Presiding Judge, the Senior District Judges, the District Judges and Magistrates.
+The State Courts are headed by the Presiding Judge of the State Courts, and include Principal District Judges, a Senior District Judge, Deputy Principal District Judges, District Judges and Magistrates.
 The other judicial officers are the Registrar of the State Courts, the Senior Deputy Registrar, and the Deputy Registrars.

+The Family Justice Courts are headed by the Presiding Judge of the Family Justice Courts, assisted by the Deputy Presiding Judge, Judges of the High Court (Family Division), and judicial officers such as District Judges and Magistrates.
+The District Judges and Magistrates may concurrently be appointed as Assistant Registrars.